Dhghomon/easy_rust/README.md

 fn main() { }
 ```

 But other traits are more difficult, so you need to implement them manually with `impl`.
-For example, std::ops::Add is used to add two things.
-But you can add in many ways.
+For example, `Add` (found at `std::ops::Add`) is used to add two things.
+But Rust doesn't know exactly how you want to add things, so you have to tell it.

 ```rust
 struct ThingsToAdd {